Why do we go to those places?

 In August 2017, I embarked on a two week community service program with a colleague’s initiative called Teach, Mentor and Transform (TMAT) which is based in the United States.

 It all began on one night in the warmth of the month of July when my eyes caught a very inspiring post on Christabel Osei-Du, a friend’s Facebook wall that focused on teaching, mentoring and transforming the lives of children from deprived areas in Ghana.
 It was almost an involuntary pulse that struck me to message this friend of mine concerning the program.
 After a thirty minute private chat with her, a detailed information sent an impulse to the four chambers of my heart.
-I loved the initial the idea of volunteering, but a second thought prompted me about who will be going with me.
+I loved the initial idea of volunteering, but a second thought prompted me about who will be going with me.
 I did not want to be selfish with this opportunity.
 I knew if I go alone, I will be joking with my life so I talked to some friends of mine who were also free during the summer break.
 They affirmed their intentions of joining and in the end, one followed me to this community service.

-Two weeks prior to the main program at Ponwaakrom on 31st August, the mentors, including myself, were taken through a hard task of preparing a proposal for the topics to be treated during the program.
+Two weeks prior to the main program at Ponwaakrom on 31st August, the mentors, including myself, were taken through a hard task of preparing a proposal for the topics to be treated for the program.
 It was not easy for both mentors and the organizers.
 Each one of us planned to make his role a success.
 We put all efforts together to make something great and empowering for the children in Ponwaakrom.

 All the mentors settled in Sunyani at a local town called Fiapre near University of Energy and Natural Resources on the evening before 31st August, 2017.
 We did lodge in one of the student hostels during the two-week program.